 Music

 One of my favorite things to do when I am really missing Halloween is to listen to dark sounds.
-On Pandora, I have a station called Midnight Syndicate, after the group comprised of composers Edward Douglas and Gavin Goszka.
-The duo has been creating haunting melodies since the 1990s with albums that include “Born of the Night,” “Vampyre,” and “Monsters of Legend.”
-This Pandora station plays the perfect soundtrack of macabre tunes.
+I’m a huge fan of Midnight Syndicate, a duo comprised of composers Edward Douglas and Gavin Goszka.
+The duo has been creating haunting melodies since the 1990s with albums that include Born of the Night, Vampyre, and Monsters of Legend.
+Their body of work makes up the perfect soundtrack of macabre tunes.
 I also suggest listening to the music of Nox Arcana, the brainchild of gothic artist Joseph Vargo.
 The compositions transport you to a realm of darkness, mystery and magick.

 Décor